LizBaze/FinalProject/README.md

 # Lesson Learned
 One of the lessons that the team learned early on was json recursion.
 Learning to utilize @JsonIgnoreProperties appropriately in our entities was very important as we had a lot of recursion happening. @JsonIgnoreProperties is a class-level annotation that marks a property or a list of properties that Json will ignore when read during deserialization.

  >Example:
 We placed the @JsonIgnoreProperties in User, VolunteerEvent, Participant, Organization and Member Entities.

-Another JPA mapping that our team was no so familiar with was the Compossite Primary Key Mapping.
-We leanred that when we have an entity table that only consists of having multiple primary keys instead of just one primary key, we would have to join the tables differently.
+Another JPA mapping that our team was not so familiar with was the Composite Primary Key Mapping.
+We learned that when we have an entity table that only consists of having multiple primary keys instead of just one primary key, we would have to join the tables differently.

 ### Composite Primary Key Example
  ![image](https://user-images.githubusercontent.com/113270980/218830133-7cd2c2fd-23b5-4439-8c9e-ae10ce826630.png)